abuyukcakir/gooweml/README.md

 The jar file will generate window-based evaluations of the models (in detailed and short formats) in the former; overall results wrt many metrics in the latter.

-Run the experiments in the following format:
+Run the experiments in the following format (arrange the virtual memory size according to your config.):

 ```shell
 java -jar -Xmx32G -javaagent:sizeofag.jar Model.jar Dataset.arff NumLabels BatchSize AlgorithmNo